Performance and Scalability Best Practices

 When to Sample

-• Network is too large to visualize (>5k nodes)
+• The network is too large to visualize (>5k nodes)

 Random Node Sampling